 They’ll Set a Good Example

 Throughout this trying time, people who have refused to wear masks and engage in other common-sense precautionary measures have continually made a bad situation worse.
 Among other things, this poor behavior has set a bad example for people who are ill-informed or unclear about how seriously the threat of COVID-19 should be taken.
 Even if your state doesn’t have a mask mandate in effect or the businesses you frequent don’t enforce mask rules or social distancing, it’s in everyone’s best interest that you set a good example of how one should act when faced with a pandemic of this magnitude.
-The example you set stands to influence the behavior of others and may ultimately save lives.
+By wearing a face mask, practicing good hygiene, and social distance, your example stands to influence the behavior of others and may ultimately save lives.

 After a year of uncertainty, there may finally be a light at the end of the tunnel.
 With more and more Americans receiving the COVID-19 vaccine by the day, many of us are hoping the pandemic created by the novel coronavirus is in its homestretch.
 While heightened vaccine distribution is certainly a cause for relief, it’s important to remember that the aforementioned pandemic is still ongoing and that we aren’t quite out of the woods yet.

 A professional writer with over a decade of incessant writing skills.
 Her topics of interest and expertise range from psychology, to all sorts of disciplines such as science and news.